Planning Your Stay Abroad

 • You can use this template for your letter.

-• Please note that, depending on the number of application, your success rate may depend on the strength of the motivational letter (only electronic submissions will be considered, thank you).
+• Please note that, depending on the number of applications, your acceptance may depend on the strength of the motivational letter (only electronic submissions will be considered, thank you).

 Late applications for remaining places during the year are possible; pleace contact Dr. Nicole Nyffenegger to inquire about open places.
 You will be informed on the success of your application by the end of December.
 Should your SEMP application be unsuccessful, you can apply to other programmes until the 15 January.